github/elastomer-client/README.md

 #### Index

-The methods in the [Index](lib/elastomer/client/index.rb) class deal with the management of indexes in the cluster.
-This includes setting up type mappings and adjusting settings.
+Index has methods to manage clusters.This includes setting up type mappings and adjusting settings.
 The actual indexing and search of documents are handled by the Docs class (discussed next).